sachinkmohan/sachinkmohan.github.io/_pages/now.md

 I am currently building a Vocabulary builder for my language learning students using the following stack 🧱

-- Frontend using - React, Typescript and Tailwind
+- Frontend using - React, Typescript and Tailwind CSS
 - Backend - Firebase
 - Unit testing - Jest

-#### Upcoming sprints 🚧 🔖
+#### Upcoming sprints - Focus on App launch 🚧 🔖

-- Working on Login Page, Forgot Password Page.
-- Show the words in the dashboard.
-- Design Figma to show the words in the dashboard.
+##### Epic - Final Touch - App Launch 🚀

+- Finish setting up Signup page.
+- Create context on the saving user data.
+- Login - username, password - fail validation
+- Replace JSON server with JSON file.
+- Hide Admin page to add words.

 #### Things built last sprint.

-- Setup Layout for the site.
-- Navigation bar is done.
+- ✅ Add and Read Data from JSON using json-server.
-- Fixed mocking for the import.meta problem in the firebase config file.
+- ✅ Added the feature to favorite the words to firebase DB.
-- Added toasts using react-toastify.